OrdinaRoelant/MLStudioWorkshop/Training a model/workshop.md

 4) At the top of the canvas, select the default pipeline name **Pipeline-Created-on**.
 Rename it to *Automobile price prediction*.
 The name doesn't need to be unique.

 ### Set the default compute target
 A pipeline runs on a compute target, which is a compute resource that's attached to your workspace.
-For this workshop we have created a shared compute resource you will need your workspace to point to.
+After you create a compute target, you can reuse it for future runs.

 1) Next to the pipeline name, select the Gear icon ![Gear](images/gear-icon.png)  at the top of the canvas to open the Settings pane
-2) In the Settings pane to the right of the canvas, select **Select compute target** and select the **compute-workshop** instance
+2) In the Settings pane to the right of the canvas, if you already have an available compute target, you can select it to run this pipeline.
+3) Enter a name for the compute resource using your prefix from the naming convention: [prefix]-compute
+4) Select **Save**
+**NOTE**: It will take a couple of minutes for the compute resource to be created.
+You can continue the steps, but be mindful when you get to the training part.

 ## Importing your data